 Piper threw her hands up in exasperation.
 “Well, excuse me for trying to be friendly to the son of my mom’s new friend!”
 She huffed and crossed her arms, defiantly over her chest.
 “You’re definitely not as nice as your mom.”

 Sky gaped at her.
 “What…did you say?” he whispered slowly.

 Her voice tuned out as Sky’s mind began to spin.
 She’s hanging out with her mom?
-She knows how that lady hates my guts and she goes and befriends her anyways?
-Whatever happened to keeping a low profile since dad was arrested?
+She knows how that lady hates my guts but befriends her anyways?
+What happened to keeping a low profile since dad was arrested?
 What about all the things she warned me not to do?
 She just goes and does it behind my back?
 He was fuming.
 He could feel the sudden rush of blood pounding at his temples and clenched his teeth together once more, eyes narrowing into a venomous glare.

 “Hello?”
 Piper snapped her fingers in front of his face.
 “Are you listening to me?”

 He nodded absentmindedly.
 He watched Piper’s round lips move in the form of a question, but he paid no mind to her words.
-Not when his mother had gone back on her word to him.
-Without another word, he spun on the balls of his heels and sped down the street in the direction of home.
+Not when his mother had gone back on her promise to him.
+Wordlessly, he spun away and sped down the street in the direction of home.